COVID-19 pandemic in Poland: Lockdown type measures

 On 10–12 March 2020 lockdown-type control measures were implemented, closing schools and university classes, offices, and cancelling mass events, defined as those allowing 1000 or more participants in the case of stadiums or other events outside of buildings, and those allowing 500 or more participants in the case of events in buildings. on 12 March 2020, cultural institutions, such as philharmonic orchestras, operas, theatres, museums, and cinemas, had their activities suspended. and all schools in Poland were closed with a reopening initially scheduled for 25 March 2020.
 The closure was extended to 10 April, with schools being required to carry out online classes with their students.
-As of 20 March 2020 the dates of final exams for eighth (final) year of primary school and matura, the exam during the final year of secondary school (liceum or technikum), remained unchanged.
+As of 20 March 2020, the dates of final exams for eighth (final) year of primary school and matura, the exam during the final year of secondary school (liceum or technikum), remained unchanged.
 Universities cancelled classes for the same period, while typically keeping research and administrative staff at work and allowing exceptions for research purposes.

 On 20 March 2020, the prime minister, Mateusz Morawiecki declared an official epidemic in Poland.

-On 24 March 2020 Poland's government announced further restrictions on people leaving their homes and on public gatherings.
-The new limits constrained gatherings by default to a maximum of two people (with an exception for families); an exception for religious gatherings, such as mass in the Catholic Church, funerals and marriages in which five participants and the person conducting the ceremony were allowed to gather; and an exception for work places.
+On 24 March 2020, Poland's government announced further restrictions on people leaving their homes and on public gatherings.
+The new limits constrained gatherings by default to a maximum of two people (with an exception for families); an exception for religious gatherings, such as mass in the Catholic Church, funerals and marriages in which five participants and the person conducting the ceremony were allowed to gather; and an exception for workplaces.
 Non-essential travel was prohibited, with the exception of travelling to work or home, SARS-CoV-2 control related activities, or "necessary everyday activities".
 Everyday activities qualifying as "necessary" included shopping, buying medicines, visiting doctors, walking dogs, jogging, cycling and walking, provided that no more than two people participate and contact with others was avoided.
 The restrictions were initially defined for the period from 25 March to 11 April inclusive.

 As of 12 March 2020, the National Bank of Poland, to which commercial banks in Poland send their bank notes to, carried out a two-week quarantine procedure and heating at 150 C for all bank notes, prior to returning the notes for circulation.